ua-2024q3-astr513/astr513/docs/data.md

 +++

+# Rounding Errors Can Have Fatal Consequences

+On February 25, 1991, during Operation Desert Storm, a Scud missile fired by the Iraqi army struck a U.S. army barracks at Dhahran Air Base in Saudi Arabia, killing 28 soldiers.
+Although the base was protected by a Patriot Air Defense System, it failed to track and intercept the incoming missile.
+A subsequent investigation by the U.S. Army revealed that the failure was caused by an accumulation of rounding errors in the Patriot's tracking software.

+Each Patriot battery consists of a ground-based radar and eight missile launchers.
+The radar detects airborne objects and tracks their movement, while the system's weapons control computer calculates the expected trajectory of any detected missile.
+If an object follows the predicted ballistic trajectory, the system launches a Patriot missile to intercept it.
+To perform these calculations, the computer relies on an internal clock, which tracks time in increments of 0.1 seconds, stored in 24-bit registers.

+However, in binary form, 0.1 seconds is represented as an infinite repeating decimal, $(0.1)_{10} = (0.0001100011…)_2$, and must be rounded during computations.
+After approximately 300 hours of continuous operation, the accumulated rounding errors became significant enough that the system failed to accurately predict the Scud missile's trajectory.
+As a result, the Patriot system did not identify the missile as a threat, and no interception occurred.

++++

 ## Another Moment of ZEN

 We all learned in high school that the solutions (roots) to the qudratic equation $a x^2 + b x + c = 0$ is